-Yes, if someone wants to get in touch with a domain holder and the contact details are not visible in the whois, it is possible to contact registry@internetstiftelsen.se with the information that shall be forwarded.
-Registry Services will then send the message to the domain holders email address in The Swedish Internet Foundation's register.
+Yes, if someone wants to get in touch with a domain holder and the contact details are not visible in the whois, it is possible to contact Registry Services with the information that they want forwarded.
+Registry Services will then send the message to the domain holder's e-mail address in The Swedish Internet Foundation's register.